 Allow plenty of time each day for nursing sessions, naps and crying spells.
-Keep scheduled activities to a minimum.
-When you need to head out, give yourself extra time to pack your supplies and change the inevitable out-the-door dirty diaper.
+When you need to head out, give yourself extra time to pack your supplies and make that inevitable last-minute diaper change.

-You might go from adoring your baby and marveling at tiny fingers and toes to grieving your loss of independence and worrying about your ability to care for a newborn, all in the space of a single diaper change.
+You might go from adoring your baby and marveling at tiny fingers and toes to grieving your loss of independence and worrying about your ability to care for a newborn, all in the space of an hour.